Air India's passenger info compromised in global data breach

-New Delhi, May 21 (IANS) National carrier Air India on Friday reported that some information of its passengers has been compromised in a massive cyber data breach with its vendor SITA PSS.
+New Delhi: National carrier Air India on Friday reported that some information of its passengers has been compromised in a massive cyber data breach with its vendor SITA PSS.

 According to industry sources, the data breach has impacted other global airlines as well.